FAQ's

 A homeowner’s home is not at risk as collateral.
 The homeowner retains full ownership of their home and the deed.
 And they are not required to make any repayments until they no longer live in their home or until their home is sold.

 A “home equity line of credit” (HELOC) refers to a homeowner taking out a home equity loan from a bank, savings and loan or credit union where there are either monthly loan or interest payment requirements, and the loan can be recalled at any time.
-The homeowner is borrowing the bank’s money and using their home equity, their savings, as collateral to protect the bank’s loan to the homeowner.
+The homeowner is borrowing the bank’s money and using their home equity, their savings, as collateral to protect the bank’s loan to the homeowner

-Can any senior get a reverse mortgage?
+Can any senior get a Home Equity Conversion?

 No. To qualify a senior homeowner has to be at least 62 years old meeting several requirements that include a favorable credit report and payment history.
 If he or she has a mortgage, adequate equity has to be available to pay off the existing mortgage.